-RadosDataset.
-This extension is intended to become part of Apache Arrow.
-Other SkyhookDM clients include a foreign data wrapper for PostgreSQL as well as Python clients for SQL.
+RadosParquetFileFormat that allows pushing down scan operations to the Storage layer transparently which helps use the under utilized resources on the Storage servers and speed up query execution by moving only the data that is required over the network.
+This extension is intended to eventually become part of Apache Arrow.
+Also, other SkyhookDM clients include a foreign data wrapper for PostgreSQL as well as Python clients for SQL.

 - 2 Aug 2020 - "The value of open source to universities: UC Santa Cruz tests the water", Carlos Maltzahn, Interview for a Linux Professional Institute Blog Post by Andy Oram

 - 30 Jun 2020 - "The Ceph Project", Carlos Maltzahn, UC Berkeley Cloud Meetup 015

 - 11 Jun 2020 - "Some lessons learned from creating and using the Ceph open source storage system", Carlos Maltzahn, BCS Open Source Specialist Group: Open source softgware for scientific and parallel computing

 - 5 Jun 2020 - "How $2 Million Dollars Helped Build CROSS with Dr. Carlos Maltzahn", Carlos Maltzahn, Sustain Podcast

 - 26 May 2020 - "Skyhook Data Management: programmable object storage for databases", Jeff LeFevre, Fujitsu Labs

 - 15 May 2020 - "Industry-supported seeding of developer communities around university research prototypes", Carlos Maltzahn, OpenDP Community Meeting